Sonukumari97/Walt-Disney-Movie-DataSet/README.md

  - pickle :    to store python object like datetime
  - pandas :    to make a dataframe and save as a csv file

+after creating dataset we do some analysis like :
+ - handling NaN value
+ - visualizing using matplotlib and seabon library